morangi2/Trivia-App/backend/README.md

 Write at least one test for the success and at least one error behavior of each endpoint using the unittest library.

-To deploy the tests, run
+To deploy the tests, start your virtual environment, change directory to backend, then run

 ```bash
 dropdb trivia_test